yienyoong/tp/docs/UserGuide.md

 #### Deleting an appointment: `deleteAppt`

-Deletes the appointment of the student with the specified matriculation number from Vax@NUS' records.
+Deletes the appointment of the student with the specified matriculation number from Vax@NUS records.

 Format: `deleteAppt MATRICULATION_NUMBER`